 Periodic X-rays or other imaging studies may be used to monitor your healing.

 Some hand and wrist fractures may require surgery to realign and stabilize the fracture.
-Our surgical options might include the use of pins, plates, or screws to maintain proper position of your bones during healing.
+OSI surgical options might include the use of pins, plates, or screws to maintain proper position of your bones during healing.
 To protect the fracture following surgery, a splint or cast will be worn.
 Specific exercises are provided to decrease any stiffness that might develop after fracture treatment and to improve function.
 And if physical therapy is needed, you can get it right at OSI.